se-bre/cs_buildup/README.md

 **Virtualisation:** KVM (you need nested virtualisation on your Host - otherwise you will get an error adding the host to Cloudstack)

 This script will build up an fully working Cloudstack.
-You will have the Cloudstack Management, Cloudstack Agent, NFS Server, MySQL Server, KVM on one host.
+You will have the Cloudstack Management, Cloudstack Agent, NFS Server, MySQL Server, KVM and a "fully" working (Hints) advanced Zone on one host.

 You need at least:
  - 2 Cores